-6 Sex Positions That Can Make it Easier to Get Pregnant, According to Ob-Gyns
+6 Sex Positions That Can Make It Easier to Get Pregnant, According to Ob-Gyns

 Missionary

-Of all the possible sexual positions, missionary "gives you the best odds of success,” Scott Roseff, MD, a reproductive endocrinologist at IVFMD in Miami, tells Health.
+Of all the possible sexual positions, missionary "gives you the best odds of success,” Scott Roseff, MD, a reproductive endocrinologist at IVFMD in Boca Raton, tells Health.

 What's the reason?
 Dr. Roseff says that this position has the greatest likelihood of aligning a woman’s cervix with the upper end of her vagina, where semen pools after ejaculation.
 Having the cervical opening so close to sperm "boosts the odds of getting more sperm to the right place at the right time,” he explains.